lino-framework/book/docs/specs/noi/working.rst

     .. method:: is_workable_for

-        Return True if the given user can start a working session on this object.
+        Return True if the given user can start a *work session* on this object.

     .. method:: on_worked

-        This is automatically called when a work session has been created or modified.
+        This is automatically called when a *work session* has been created or modified.

     .. method:: start_session